WebAssembly/wasi-i2c/README.md

 #### Should this be combined with SPI, GPIO and PWM into 1 embedded proposal?

-I'm not sure, although `embedded_hal` takes this approach it seems to me that until enough stakeholders are found the scope is best kept contained.
+Although `embedded_hal` takes this approach, I would keep them seperated for the time being.
+At least until each proposal is at least in Phase 2.

 ### Stakeholder Interest & Feedback